Shingles immunisation programme: information for healthcare practitioners

 All vaccines (including shingles vaccines) are classified as prescription only medicines (POMs).
 This means that they are subject to legal restrictions and there needs to be an appropriate legal framework in place before they can be supplied and/or administered.
 Any person who supplies and administers a vaccine must have a legal authority to do so.
 This legal authority may be in the form of a written patient specific prescription, a Patient Specific Direction (PSD) or a Patient Group Direction (PGD).

 The UK Health Security Agency (UKHSA) develops and publishes PGD templates for all vaccines used in the routine immunisation programme to support their delivery and these are available on the Immunisation Patient Group Direction (PGD) templates collection on GOV.UK.
+A PGD template for the Shingrix vaccine is available on GOV.UK.

-The UKHSA immunisation PGD templates require further authorisation in section 2 of the PGD document before they can be used.
+The UKHSA immunisation PGD templates require further authorisation in Section 2 of the PGD document before they can be used.
 The PGD is not legal or valid without signed authorisation.

 Vaccine ordering